sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-deep-link/cp-mobile-dev-kit-deep-link.md

     <!-- border -->![MDK](img-6.8.png)

-    >To run this app in your branded client, you need to add Mobile Cards app URL schemes (`com.sap.mobile.start`)  in the info.plist.
+    >To run this app in your branded client, you need to add SAP Mobile Start app URL schemes (`com.sap.mobile.start`)  in the info.plist.

 [OPTION END]